-In 2017, The University of Tulsa (TU) began searching for a data center hosting option that would alleviate the technical and financial constraints they faced with its current on-premise solution.
+In 2017, The University of Tulsa (TU) began searching for a data center hosting option that would alleviate the technical and financial constraints it faced with its current on-premise solution.
 As the university expanded, maintenance and support costs continued to rise, making it difficult for TU to meet its functionality and security needs.
 To ensure the availability of its network, TU partnered with OneNet to meet the following needs:

 - Reduce capital expenses associated with facility management, maintenance, security and infrastructure